 Dear Trump, you are the one with blood on your hands.

 You are drenched in the blood of thousands of refugees that cannot call America their home, yet have no home to return to.
-No bed to lay their children to rest, no food to give their hollow eyed baby who is crying from hunger pains.
+No bed to lay their children to rest, no food to give their hollow eyed child, crying from hunger pains.

 I am an immigrant, but I was also privileged.
 I was privileged in the sense that I had a home, food, and the love of my family and my country.
 I never went without a meal, though I know my mother struggled to buy milk.
 I could go to school without the fear of air raids killing my friends.
-I didn’t go to bed at night with the images of the bloody dead staring at me behind my child eyes.
+I didn’t go to bed at night with the images of the bloody dead staring at me behind my eyes.

 My family went through the immigration process in the early 2000’s and even then, before 9/11, the vetting was thorough.
 With my 8-year-old eyes I remember the white walls and the questions.
 I remember my mother drilling my brothers and I about what we should say and how we should act, frightened that one small twitch could bar us from the land of opportunity we so desired and our new start.

 We were set to leave in 2001 but in September of that same year the towers fell and everything changed.

 My Family didn’t arrive in America until May of 2003 and I’m Australian.
 Would you go back in time and not let me in?